-Past injuries can cause acute damage to the structures within the spine which may cause malformations which lead to compressed nerves.
+Past injuries can cause acute damage to the structures within the spine which may cause malformations that lead to compressed nerves.
 As we age, we also lose valuable soft tissues which cushion the vertebrae of the spine from one another.
 As this tissue degrades, the spine compresses and can begin to pinch the nerves between each vertebra.

 If spinal stenosis is the ultimate diagnosis, doctors have a range of treatment options they typically recommend.
 Based on the patient’s functional goals, doctors will create a plan to determine how best to meet those goals.

 Conventional treatments for spinal stenosis aim to relieve pain and help patients to continue their regular activities.
 These treatments can be used alone or may be combined to achieve greater results.
 Some of the most common treatments for spinal stenosis include physical therapy, medication, steroidal injections, and surgery.
 Each treatment helps differently and requires a different level of engagement from the patient to be successful.

 Physical therapies (PT) are a popular option for any back issue, not just stenosis.
 PT is simply any treatment by physical means.
 Massage, hot/cold therapy, guided stretching (such as yoga), exercise, and compression (binding) are some of the most popular physical therapies used for treating symptoms of spinal stenosis.

 These treatments are so widely used because they are simple, can be done at a patient’s leisure, and are economically viable.
 The drawback to these treatments is that they may not be as effective as other treatments in dealing with specific issues related to spinal stenosis, for instance, degenerated tissues cannot be brought back through physical therapy and if practiced improperly, they may escalate the issue.

 Medication for Spinal Stenosis